saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <div class="container">
     <div class="left text">
       <p>
-        There are several hypothesis as why sapiens succeeded but not neanderthals even though neanderthals were physically stronger and faster in short distance run.
-Some of those hypothesis include: violence from modern human, diseases, competitive exclusion, inbreeding, climate change or a combination of these and more...
+        There are several hypothesis as why sapiens succeeded but not neanderthals even though neanderthals were physically stronger and faster in short distance running.
+Despite these advantages, Neanderthals didn't succeed as a species.
+Some of the hypotheses about why include: Violence from modern humans, diseases, competitive exclusion, inbreeding, climate change, or a combination of these...and more!
       </p>
       <p>
-        Nonetheless, the one hypothesis that relates to this article is <b>the brain power</b>.
-Neanderthals had brawn but humans advantage on brains.
-Sapiens brain were built to support more complex functions such as creativity, communication and imagination.
-In short, one explanation is that imaginations, ability to believe myth and fictions, and ability to mass communicate (storytelling) became our ancestors biggest advantage.
+        The one hypothesis that relates to this article is <b>brain power</b>.
+Neanderthals had brawn, but humans had the advantage in brains.
+Sapiens brains were built to support more complex functions such as creativity, communication and imagination.
+Imagination, the ability to believe myth and fiction, and the ability to pass along stories became our ancestors biggest advantage.
       </p>
     </div>
     <div class="right image">
       <figure>
         <img src="/assets/images/leadership/prehistoric_art.jpg" />
         <figcaption>
           Cave lion drawings from Chauvet Cave, Ardèche, France (c.
-35,000 to 30,000 years old)
+35,000 to 30,000 years old) - source wiki
         </figcaption>
       </figure>
     </div>